 After studying English Lit and Education at Queen’s University, I received a Masters degree in journalism at Carleton University.
-Carleton led to stints with the CBC, The Canadian Press and the Toronto Star, before I became a senior writer.
+In 2011, I was part of the launch of Sportsnet Magazine, as a senior writer.
 I was with Sportsnet until fall 2018, when I joined The Athletic.

-Since it launched in September 2011, the magazine has taken me on journeys to Haiti and through the Arctic, with stops at a few baseball diamonds and hockey rinks along the way.
-I’ve won gold at the National Magazine Awards for the sports writing and have been a finalist eight times across a range of categories.
+I joined Sportsnet magazine when it launched in September 2011.
+The magazine took me on journeys to Haiti and through the Arctic, with stops at a few baseball diamonds and hockey rinks along the way.
+I’ve won a National Magazine Award and a National Newspaper Award for sports features.

-My time with Sportsnet has also led to exciting new opportunities in storytelling—including television features and non-fiction book publishing.
-Sportsnet’s production of Home and Really Far Away: The Boys from Whale Cove was a finalist for Best Sports Program at the Canadian Screen Awards.
+My time writing about sports has also led to new opportunities in storytelling—including television features and non-fiction book publishing.
+I’ve been part of two teams that were finalists at the Canadian Screen Awards for sports features.

 Quinn: The Life of a Hockey Legend, a biography of the late Pat Quinn, was published by Viking Canada in fall 2015.
 It was longlisted for the 2017 RBC Taylor Price for literary non-fiction, and is a national bestseller.